basilisk-explorers/ground-rules/README.md

 * Religion

-# Our Shared Values ☀️
+### Our Shared Values ☀️

 #### You agree that:

 * We are collectively and individually committed to safety and inclusivity.
 * We have zero tolerance for abuse, harassment, or discrimination.
 * We respect people’s boundaries and identities.
-  * We refrain from using language that can be considered oppressive (systemically or otherwise), eg. sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
+* We refrain from using language that can be considered sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
-  * We avoid using offensive topics as a form of humor.
+* We avoid using offensive topics as a form of humour.
-  * We do not suggest or speculate on ways of breaking the law.

 #### We actively work towards: